vivek-v-rao/Beta/README.md

 IBIT     370   76.642  53.253  0.160   1.469 -14.406  13.458  0.380  1.171  59.305
 MSTR    3727   27.156  62.681  0.534   9.337 -26.002  29.156  0.423  1.532  25.416
 ```

+The script `xbeta.py` downloads price data from Yahoo Finance, saves the price data to a
+CSV file, and does calculations.
+The script `xbeta_file.py` reads data from a CSV file and
+does the same calculations.